Cottonwood Heights Snow Removal Policy and Procedure (Abridged)

 Please refer to the city’s current snow removal map for current route prioritization.

 A. It is unlawful for any person who owns or has possession, custody or control of any vehicle to park or knowingly allow to be parked any vehicle on any street:

-For any period longer than that allowed by appropriate signs, markings or parking meters giving notice of such parking time limitation.
+3. For any period longer than that allowed by appropriate signs, markings or parking meters giving notice of such parking time limitations.

 B. Whenever any police officer finds a vehicle upon a street or alley in violation of the provisions of this section, the officer may have the vehicle impounded or otherwise removed.

 City Code: 14.12.050 Landscaping overhanging street pavement.